apache/servicecomb-kie/README.md

 it includes 5 components

 - server: rest api service to manage kv
-- client: restful client for go
+- kieclient: restful go clients for talking to a kie server (see [kieclient](https://github.com/go-chassis/go-archaius/tree/master/pkg/kieclient))
 - kie-template: agent can be deployed in your k8s pod or VM, it connects to server and writes kv into config file based on template language